Troubleshooting SOAP Problems in InterSystems IRIS

 Problems Consuming WSDLs

-You may see an error in the SOAP Wizard (or when using the corresponding %SOAP.WSDL.ReaderOpens in a new tab class) for several reasons:
+You may see an error while generating client classes for several reasons:

 To correct this error, you can specify the appropriate SSL configuration.

-To correct this error, you can specify a username and password as described in Using the SOAP Wizard, and Using a Password-Protected WSDL URL.
+To correct this error, you can specify a username and password as described in Generating the Client Classes, and Using a Password-Protected WSDL URL.

-• The WSDL may contain references to externally defined entities that the wizard could not resolve before 10-second timeout period.
+The WSDL may contain references to externally defined entities that could not be resolved before 10-second timeout period.
 If so, an error message appears, for example:

 ERROR #6416: Element 'wsdl:definitions' - unrecognized wsdl element 'porttype'